sofielohr/project/PROCESS.md

 ### Day 8
 Everytime I processed the data for a graph, I found out the format of the data has to be in a special way to implement the graph.
 For example for the bubble chart you had to specify children and put the data in a list.
 For the dual axis line chart I'm still trying to find out what they do in the example and how I can implement this in the best way to also link the figures.
 I think this is a difficult part of the implementation and it takes me a bit longer than expected.

+### Day 9
+Today I programmed all my graphs.
+At the end of the day I found out that the processing of the data for the line graph (tourism variable) did not go right.
+The values of all the months in one year are the same so the line is straight.
+Also the piechart data has to be formatted differently to make the circle work, so both these things I have to fix tomorrow.

 ###
 https://www.d3-graph-gallery.com/graph/bubble_legend.html
 https://observablehq.com/@d3/bubble-chart